 If you purchase something through the links in this post, Notorious-mag will get a commission.

 Soften the skin of your feet by soaking them for 10 to 15 minutes in warm water with some drops of your favourite essential oil and mineral bath salts that help you relax and heal dry skin, calluses and even athlete’s foot and eczema.
-If your feet are very dry, add a teaspoon of coconut oil into the water, and for cracked heels, half cup of vinegar.
+If your feet are dehydrated, prepare your soak-water by adding a teaspoon of coconut oil into the water, and for cracked heels, half a cup of vinegar will leave them smooth for sandal time.

 Start with a wet pumice stone, rub it softly in circular movements over the rough parts of your feet, like the heels.
 Rinse.
 Now, exfoliate the whole feet, again, using a circular motion.
-Pay attention to do it more gently over the sensitive top part of your feet so that you don’t feel any discomfort.
-You can try a DIY foot scrub by mixing almond oil with brown sugar or choose one of the many great available options we selected for you.
+Please pay attention to do it more gently over your feet’ sensitive top part not to feel any discomfort.
+You can prepare a DIY foot scrub by mixing almond oil with brown sugar or choose one of the many great available options we selected for you before venturing out in sandals.

 Nails and Cuticles

-After soaking your feet, the cuticles will already be soft, which makes this step easier.
+After soaking your feet, the cuticles will already be soft, making it easier to prepare your nails too for sandal season.
 If you feel they are still a bit hard or dry, scrub some cuticle softener before pushing it back gently with a cuticle stick, then trim the excess of skin.
 Long toenails are an absolute No-Go.
 Trim and file your nails; they should never, ever, be longer than the tip of your toes.
-Better cut them straight and not too short, to avoid ingrown nails.
+Better cut them straight and not too short to avoid ingrown nails.
 Chose a beautiful nail polish like the Pantone 2019 colour, coral, but only apply it after the next step.

 After removing all the dead and hard skin, it is time to moisturise.
 Apply a thick balm or coconut oil, massage it into the skin.
 I prefer doing this at night so that I can leave the balm working overnight.
-Do wear cotton socks; otherwise, your bed sheets get all greasy, and it also helps lock in the moisturizer you used.
+So I wake up the next morning with my feet perfectly prepared and looking beautiful for sandals or the shoe-trend that is back again; clogs.
+But do wear cotton socks; otherwise, your bedsheets will get all greasy.
+Additionally, it also helps lock in the moisturizer you used.